 Errors continue to occur in s.
-30K reporting, however the error rate has decreased which indicates that the process used by Victoria Police to assist in improve the accuracy of the reports is effective.
-While there remains room for improvement a 10% error rate is pleasing, considering that the rate has decreased and the errors were minor.
+30K reporting, however the error rate has decreased which indicates a continued effort by Victoria Police to improve.
+While there remains room for further improvement a 10% error rate is pleasing, considering that the rate has decreased and the errors were minor.
+It is anticipated that the ongoing continuous improvement methods introduced by both SPU and TPU will see this error rate reduce further.